Questions & Answers (Q&A)

 Stochasticity (scenarios)

 • So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
-As an example, the case studies provided can be run in a laptop with 32 GB of memory.
+As an example, the case studies provided can be run on a laptop with 32 GB of memory.

 First steps